ngaijason92/katacoda-scenarios/PCI DSS and GDPR/step7.md

 If a plugin needs to retain a bit of personal data for whatever reason, it will be displayed to you at the end of the erasure process.
 For further erasure, You may need to manually remove personal data collected by other plugins or services to be in full compliance with the Right to Erasure request.

+This satisfies "The right to erasure" of the customers.

 ## The right to restriction of processing
 The right to restriction of processing means that an individual can limit the way that an organisation uses their data.